avalanche-foundation/ACPs/ACPs/131-cancun-eips/README.md

 ## Specification & Reference Implementation

 The opcodes (EVM exceution modifications) and block header modifications should be adopted as specified in the EIPs themselves.
-Other changes such as enabling new types or mempool modifications are not in scope (specifically blob transactions from EIP-4844 are excluded and will not be enabled with this proposal).
+Other changes such as enabling new transaction types or mempool modifications are not in scope (specifically blob transactions from EIP-4844 are excluded and blocks containing them are considered invalid).
 ANCs (Avalanche Network Clients) can adopt the implementation as specified in the [coreth](https://github.com/ava-labs/coreth) repository, which was adopted from the [go-ethereum v1.13.8](https://github.com/ethereum/go-ethereum/releases/tag/v1.13.8) release in this [PR](https://github.com/ava-labs/coreth/pull/550).
 In particular, note the following code:

 - [Activation of new opcodes](https://github.com/ava-labs/coreth/blob/7b875dc21772c1bb9e9de5bc2b31e88c53055e26/core/vm/jump_table.go#L93)
 - Activation of Cancun in next Avalanche upgrade:
   - [C-Chain](https://github.com/ava-labs/coreth/pull/610)
   - [Subnet-EVM chains](https://github.com/ava-labs/subnet-evm/blob/fa909031ed148484c5072d949c5ed73d915ce1ed/params/config_extra.go#L186)
 - `ParentBeaconRoot` is enforced to be included and the zero value [here](https://github.com/ava-labs/coreth/blob/7b875dc21772c1bb9e9de5bc2b31e88c53055e26/plugin/evm/block_verification.go#L287-L288).
 This field is retained for future use and compatibility with upstream tooling.
+- Forbids blob transactions by enforcing `BlobGasUsed` to be 0 [here](https://github.com/ava-labs/coreth/pull/611/files#diff-532a2c6a5365d863807de5b435d8d6475552904679fd611b1b4b10d3bf4f5010R267).

 _Note:_ Subnets are sovereign in regards to their validator set and state transition rules, and can choose to opt out of this proposal by making a code change in their respective Subnet-EVM client.